 - Please come alone if possible in order to keep the number of people in the building to a minimum

-- Your temperature will be taken with a touchless thermometer at the door and we will ask additional questions about your health prior to checking in
+- Your temperature will be taken with a touchless thermometer at the door and we will ask additional questions about your health and contacts prior to checking in

 - Please use our hand sanitiser or wash your hands before entering further into the surgery, touching surfaces or sitting down

 - Plexiglas shields have been installed at the reception counter for added safety against droplet spread

 - We have reduced the seat numbers and the seats have been spaced further apart in order to provide appropriate social distancing.

 - We may set a limit on the number of people that can be present in the waiting room

 - After checking in, if you have a mobile phone, there is the option for you to wait in your car or outside of the building.
 Please let the reception staff know if this is something you are happy to do.

 - If you have one available, please wear a mask to the consultation to minimise droplet spread.
 (Here are tips from the WHO on how to wear a mask safely).
 If you don’t have a mask, something “makeshift” such as a cloth to cover your mouth during the consultation will be acceptable.
 Here is a link on how you can make your own mask